 Failure Analysis and Integrity Management

-Failure analysis and integrity management of mechanical equipment, piping and structures is one of the main business activities of CCPGE.
-For this purpose, we primarily utilize software such as ANSYS, AutoPIPE CONNECT and CAESAR II.
-Failure analysis and integrity management include FEA calculations of stress, deformation, fatigue and fracture characteristics of mechanical equipment, piping and stuctures, subjected to applied static and dynamic loads in a working environment.
-This provides technical reference for elucidating root causes of mechanical failure and also for improving designs of mechanical equipment, piping and stuctures.
-CCPGE has a successful track record for failure analysis and integrity management projects, and has also published numerous technical papers in international journals and conferences in this field.
+Failure analysis and integrity management of pipeline, piping and equipment is one of CCPGE’s areas of expertise.
+Failure analysis includes finite element analysis (FEA) of stress and deformation, fatigue and material fracture characterization for structures subjected to static and/or dynamic loads in a working environment.
+This provides technical reference for finding root causes for mechanical failure and also for improving the design of equipment, piping and structures.
+CCPGE has a successful track record for failure analysis and integrity management projects, and has also published numerous technical papers in international journals and conferences.
+The main software tools used in CCPGE include AutoPIPE, CAESAR II, ANSYS and ABQUS.

 Failure Analysis and Design Improvement of Connection Rod Cap